KH-ReFined/KH-ReFined/README.md

 [![KH-ReFixed](https://img.shields.io/badge/Kingdom_Hearts_Re:Fined-Download-blue.svg)](https://github.com/TopazTK/KH-ReFined/releases)

+### Installation

+Installing Re:Fined is easy, even though it may seem like a monumential task.
+Please refer to [this page](SETUP.md) for full instructions.

+If you're installing a pre-v4.xx version of Re:Fined, simply extract the archive into the folder with your game and rename the exe's to the vanilla names.
+Support for them is not provided per https://github.com/KH-ReFined/KH-ReFined/issues/117.

 ## Purpose

 This project aims to improve the game in many ways whilst fixing the errors that the PC ports, and by extension, 1.5/2.5 had.